keithws/contentful-webhook-tunnel/README.md

 * automatically removes orphaned tunnels from the same host upon reconnection
 * returns the URL to the ngrok UI and the local port number that is forwarded as arguments to the `ngrokConnect` event in addition to the public ngork URL
-* requires ngrok 2.2.6 or greater to get the ngrok UI URL, otherwise that arugment will be undefined
+* requires ngrok 2.2.6 or greater to get the ngrok UI URL, otherwise that argument will be undefined

 _1.1.0 — November 4, 2016_